 It takes about 800 metres of cabling between you and your nearest green Openreach cabinet before the speed you can get starts to drop off.
 But drop off it does.
 Off a cliff.
 Without getting too technical this has to do with frequencies and electrical resistances – all you really need to know is it sucks being a long way from the cabinet.

 But how do you know?
-You could walk the streets till you find it and estimate the distance, but that's still not going to tell you the length of subterranean wiring between it and where you live.
-Instead, phone your existing provider and ask them straight what the maximum speed you can get actually is.
+You could walk the streets until you find it and estimate the distance, but that's still not going to tell you the length of subterranean wiring between it and where you live.
+Instead, phone your existing provider and ask them straight what the maximum speed is you can actually get.
 It will be able to give you a good ballpark figure.

-If the maximum speed you can get is a mere fraction of the one advertised, and provided your provider did not warn you in advance, you can leave your contract.
+If the maximum speed you can get is a mere fraction of the one advertised, and as long as your provider did not warn you in advance, you can leave your contract.
 Because that's the operative word here: contract.
 It is also your provider's obligation to you to deliver the service it has promised you.

-Now, obviously, this does not apply if you were warned upfront that the speed you're going to get will be low.
+Obviously this does not apply if you were warned upfront that the speed you would get would be low.
 Signing the contract after being warned indicates you've agreed to receive these low speeds.
 Providers are increasingly adding the predicted speed of your connection into the point-of-sale experience, whether that's during your online sign-up or on the phone.
 If you agree to it, you're stuck with it.

-Beyond that, the same advice goes for you if you're a long way from your Openreach cabinet and you either have, or are being quoted, speeds far lower than what you ideally want or need: see if you can get Virgin Media.
+Beyond that, the same advice applies if you're a long way from your Openreach cabinet and you either have, or are being quoted, speeds far lower than what you ideally want or need: see if you can get Virgin Media.
 Although only available to around 60% of the country, if you can get it, you can say goodbye to your Openreach woes.

 This may seem like the most obvious thing in the world – a bit like when you're looking for your glasses and someone says 'have you checked your face?' – but it might be worth double-checking whether you are indeed still within your defined contract period.
 No need to feel silly, take a peek.
 Most providers will allow you to view your contract once you're signed in on their website, but failing that just pick up the phone and ask.